TablePress/TablePress/readme.txt

 == Description ==

 = ATTENTION: =
-**TablePress is in beta stage now.
-It is already usable and quite stable, but regular backups are recommended!**
+**TablePress is in advanced beta stage now.
+It is already usable and quite stable, but a few things are still being worked on!**

 TablePress enables you to create and manage tables on your WordPress site.
 No HTML knowledge is needed, as a comfortable interface allows to easily edit table data.
 Tables can contain any type of data, even formulas that will be evaluated.
 An additional JavaScript library can be used to add features like sorting, pagination, filtering, and more for site visitors.
 You can include the tables into your posts, on your pages, or in text widgets with ease.
 Tables can be imported and exported from/to CSV files (e.g. from Excel), HTML files, and JSON.